ripple/ripple-rest/README.md

 A test version of the API can be found at [`https://ripple-rest.herokuapp.com`](https://ripple-rest.herokuapp.com).
 Even though it supports HTTPS connections, __only submit transactions from test accounts__, we make __NO GUARANTEES__ about the security of your secret keys on this server.

-#### To install or update `ripple-rest` locally:
+To install or update `ripple-rest` locally:

+1. Before getting started, make sure you have [`Node.js`](http://nodejs.org/) and [PostgreSQL](http://www.postgresql.org/download/) installed on your computer.
+Also make sure you have a running PostgreSQL instance (see the documentation that comes with the installer for how to do this on your operating system).
-1. Run `git clone https://github.com/ripple/ripple-rest.git` to install for the first time or `git pull` to update and make sure you have [`Node.js`](http://nodejs.org/) and [PostgreSQL](http://www.postgresql.org/download/) installed
+2. Run `git clone https://github.com/ripple/ripple-rest.git` to install for the first time or `git pull` to update
-2. Configure the `config.json` or the environment variables to point to your `rippled` and PostgreSQL instance
+3. Continue with the default settings or configure the `config.json` or the environment variables to point to your `rippled` and PostgreSQL instance
-3. Run `npm install; ./node_modules/grunt-cli/bin/grunt dbsetup`
+4. Run `npm install; ./node_modules/grunt-cli/bin/grunt dbsetup` to setup the database
-4. Run `node server.js` to start the server
+5. Run `node server.js` to start the server

 ## Testing